QuantiusBenignus/BlahST/README.md

 #### SUMMARY
 * On the press of a hotkey combo, the `wsi` script will record speech (stopped with a hotkey or by silence detection), use a local copy of whisper.cpp and send the transcribed text to the PRIMARY selection under, either X11 or Wayland.
 Then all one has to do is paste it with the middle mouse button anywhere they want.
-(For people holding the mouse with their right hand, speech recording hotkeys for the left hand would make sense here)
+(For people holding the mouse with their right hand, speech recording hotkeys for the left hand would make sense.)

 * If using `wsi -c` (the approaches can coexist, just set up different set of hotkeys), the transcribed text is sent to the clipboard (not PRIMARY selection) under, either X11 or Wayland.
-Then pasting it happens with the `CTRL+V` (`CTRL+SHIFT+V` for GNOME terminal) or `SHIFT+INSert` keys as usual.
-(For mopst people, right-hand hotkeys would work well.)
+Then pasting happens with the `CTRL+V` (`CTRL+SHIFT+V` for GNOME terminal) or `SHIFT+INSert` keys as usual.
+(For most people, right-hand hotkeys would work well.)

 * If transcribing over the network with `wsi -n -c` (selected with a hotkey of its own), the script will attempt to send the recorded audio to a running, properly set whisper.cpp server (on the LAN or `localhost`).
-  It will then collect the textual response and format it for pasting with the `CTRL+V` (`CTRL+SHIFT+V` for GNOME terminal) or `SHIFT+INSert` keys (it can be configured to use the middle mouse button with `wsi -n`).
+  It will then collect the textual response and format it for pasting with the `CTRL+V` (`CTRL+SHIFT+V` for GNOME terminal) or `SHIFT+INSert` keys (to paste with the middle mouse button use `wsi -n` instead).
 ---

 <details>